davsuapas/DanceSchool/README.md

 - Install MySql
 - Install Kafka
 - Install MongoDB
+- Clone all repository include this at the same root
 - Create Username into MySql called schoolservice and password 1234
 - Create Database into MySql called school
 - Execute run.sh and wait (minimal 12 Gb memory)